Welcome to Year 3!

 During this topic children wrote recounts and instructions following their trip back into the Stone Age at Thorndon Park.
 They also solved a number of Stone Age problems in Mathematics lessons linked to multiplication and division.
 In science children investigated the similarities and differences between rocks and soils.
 In DT they looked at stone age painting techniques and went on to incorporate them in a paper mache tool design.

 During this topic children wrote non-chronological reports comparing England and France.
 We used the book Orion and the Dark to inspire our science topic of light and dark.
 In maths we explored measures, money and multiplication and division.
-In art we studied French artists that explored light in their work including Monet and for our DT we designed, made and evaluated Mardi Gras masks.
+In art we studied French artists that explored light in their work including Monet and for our DT we designed, made and evaluated French puppets.
 The highlight was our French day, during which we ate cheese, dressed up and listened to French music.

 During this topic children wrote tasted, designed and made chocolates to raise money for Great Ormond Street.
 They wrote instructions about chocolate making in English and learnt about the Mayan myths that surround chocolate discovery.